 - Quote these five steps and the award icon in your post.
 You can display the icon on your sidebar as well.

 Music both takes my pulse and music numbs my soul.

-Music lived both as regimented meter and absolute freestyle, from marching band to jazz band.
+Music lived as meter and absolute freestyle, from marching band to jazz band.
 Music dumbfounded me and music found the words I needed but couldn’t gather on my own.
 Music comes through as serenity and music comes through as cacophony.

 Music comprises songs I’ll never understand and it also represents articulated wisdom.